 Online: You may fill out a form online.
 However, it must be submitted by mail, in person, or at the polling place on election day.

-In person: Register in the municipal clerk's office up to 5:00 PM or the close of business whichever is later on the Friday before the election.
-After the BY MAIL deadline, an elector registering in person in the clerk's office is required to present acceptable proof of residence.
+In person: Register in the municipal clerk's office up to 5:00 PM or the close of business whichever is later, on the Friday before the election.

 By mail/ in writing: Download the application for voter registration, complete the form and mail it into the municipal clerk's office.
 The application must be postmarked no later than the 20th day before the election.